 This page is a work in progress.
-Many thanks to Kayla Williams, whose article “Women Writing War” in The Los Angeles Review of Books sent me down this road and provided me with most of the books by contemporary authors in the list below.
+Many thanks to Kayla Williams, whose article “Women Writing War” in The Los Angeles Review of Books sent me down this road and provided me with the first list of war memoirs by contemporary authors.

 The selection and organization below are personal, and are not intended to be definitive.
 Women did not serve in the U.S. armed forces officially until World War I, so to represent women’s service in earlier periods of American history I’ve chosen writing by some who served as nurses, as spies, and in disguise as men.
 Women also served alongside men as cooks and laundresses, some of whom were given military pensions as early as the Revolutionary War.